petercrippsIBM/art-ledger/docs/06 Angular App.md

 ```
 $ npm start
 ```
 This will compile the application.
-Once you see `webpack: Compiled successfully` you can point your browser at `http://localhost:4200` and interact with you application through a similar screen to this one:
+Once you see `webpack: Compiled successfully` you can point your browser at `http://localhost:4200` and interact with you application through a similar screen to this one.

 ![art-ledger application](../images/Application.png "art-ledger application")